directvt/vtm/doc/embedded-object-protocol.md

 - **Rectangular Area**: The object is hosted within a grid of cells defined by `ceil(width)` and `ceil(height)`.
 - **Sub-cell Precision**: The raster is scaled using floating-point `width` and `height` and positioned with `dx` and `dy` offsets.
 This allows for sub-pixel alignment and smooth movement across the cell grid.
-- **Persistence & Reflow**: Metadata is stored per-cell to survive scrollback and ensure that wrapped cell-runs remain logically linked for a strict rectangular reflow.
+- **Persistence**: Metadata is stored per-cell to survive scrollback and ensure that wrapped cell-runs remain logically linked for a strict rectangular reflow.
 - **Cursor Position**: Anchored at the top-left; moves to the cell immediately following the rectangle's bottom-right corner after output.
 - **Non-destructive & Color State**: The object's rectangular area is filled with the **current SGR background color** without destroying existing text.
-- **Scroll Behavior (Normal Buffer)**: Outputting an object does not trigger **BCE (Background Color Erase)**.
+- **Scroll Behavior (Normal Buffer)**: Outputting an object does not trigger **BCE (Background Color Erase)**; the background color is applied strictly to the object's cells.
 If the object does not fit at the bottom, it triggers a standard scroll-up.
 - **Viewport Clipping (Alt Buffer)**: The object's rectangle is strictly clipped by the right and bottom edges of the terminal viewport; no scrolling occurs.
-- **Layering**: The `ontop=1` attribute (default `0`) switches the layering, placing the object on top of the text instead of behind it.
+- **Layering**: The `ontop` attribute switches the layering, placing the object on top of the text instead of behind it.
 - **Per-pixel Transparency**: The rendered object supports full alpha-channel transparency.
 - **Foreground Color**: The underlying cell **SGR foreground color** maps to `currentColor` (for SVG).
 - **Re-rasterization**: The Graphical Frontend (FÉ) re-renders the object upon cell size changes to maintain pixel-perfection.